a-mamlouk/Cypress-tuto/README.md

 ```

 - setup on your computer the latest latest node.js version ( reboot your computer 😊 ).
-- Make sure you terminal is on "cypress-tuto".
+- Make sure your terminal is on "cypress-tuto".
 - type :

 ```bash